 The two steps of this seated guided meditation script are the building blocks for many powerful forms of meditation.
-They make us more mindful, and the more you practice it, the easier it becomes.
+They make us more mindful, and the more you practice them, the easier it becomes.
 Once you learn how to meditate, it becomes an asset.
 You can use it almost anywhere and anytime you have a few minutes.

 The next steps are to learn other seated and moving mindfulness practices.
 Each successive process brings with it additional benefits.